OpenDSA/OpenDSA/RST/source/HashCImproved.rst

 random permutation of the values from 1 to :math:`M - 1` in slots 1 to
 :math:`M - 1`.

-.. inlineav:: collisionCON3
+.. inlineav:: collisionCON3 ss
    :output: show

 Here is a practice exercise for pseudo-random probing.

-.. avembed:: Exercises/Hashing/HashingPseudoRandomProbePRO.html
+.. avembed:: Exercises/Hashing/HashingPseudoRandomProbePRO.html ka
    :showbutton: hide

-.. inlineav:: collisionCON4
+.. inlineav:: collisionCON4 ss
    :output: show